ajnikrant/ajnikrant/README.md

  👋 Hello!
 ------
 I am Full stack software engineer with experience in Ruby on Rails, React, and Javascript.
 I have a background in quality control, and an eye for details and logic.
 Trained in Agile and Lean/SixSigma.
 I am passionate about learning, inclusive environments, and community outreach!
-Feel free to reach out over on [LinkedIn](https://www.linkedin.com/in/amanda-nikrant/ "Amanda Nikrant's LinkedIn")!
+Feel free to reach out over on [LinkedIn](https://www.linkedin.com/in/amanda-nikrant/ "Amanda Nikrant's LinkedIn").

 ✍ Blogs & Writing
 ------
-I enjoy delving into new coding topics and writing about my current projects in my blog over at [Medium.com](https://ajnikrant.medium.com/ "Amanda Nikrant's Blog")!
+I enjoy delving into new coding topics and writing about my current projects in my blog over at [Medium.com](https://ajnikrant.medium.com/ "Amanda Nikrant's Blog").

 🔧 Languages & Technologies
 ------